mogu-lab/probabilistic-foundations-of-ml/introduction.md

 Notice that there are a few missing pieces in the story.
 First, we didn't say what $\mu$ is---just that it's a function.
 Second, we didn't say what $\sigma$ is.
 Using algorithms from statistics, we will fit the model to data and estimate these missing pieces.
 Some of these algorithms will end up minimizing some loss function (like in the optimization perspective), and some will not.
 Even if we end up with a loss function, the *process* that led us to this objective function will have a very specific flavor and philosophical underpinning---it will always be concerned with probability distributions in some way.

-Now, let's us highlight some of the advantages of the paradigm.
+Now, let's highlight some of the advantages of the paradigm.

 **Advantage 1: Distributions $\rightarrow$ Generative Models and Uncertainty Quantification.** In many ways, this perspective has enabled the AI-boom we've seen recently.
 You may be familiar with diffusion models, for example---models that can convert text into high-resolution images, generate new musical compositions, etc. These models rely on the probabilistic perspective.
 This is because these models learn the *distribution* of the data they are given.
 Similarly, towards the end of the course, we'll cover models capable of quantifying uncertainty (they will tell us when they are unsure about a prediction)---these models also rely on the probabilistic perspective.